glesica/pkgraph/README.md

 ## Known Issues

 In theory, the queries the tool runs should be idempotent, and should just update nodes with new data.
 This means you should be able to run it against an already-populated database without any trouble.

 However, I haven't verified this and there are no tests for it, so it is probably safer to blow away your database before re-running.
+Or you could add a test suite, whatever suits you.

 ## Future Work